-Thought bread was hard to bake or make?
-This crockpot pumpkin bread recipe is officially going to change your mind.
-An easy pumpkin infused quick bread, this slow cooker pumpkin bread is dense, but moist and features little notes of chocolate courtesy of a smattering of chocolate chips thrown into the batter.
+An easy pumpkin infused quick bread, this crockpot pumpkin bread is dense, but moist and features little notes of chocolate courtesy of a smattering of chocolate chips thrown into the batter.
 Make it in the bowl of your crockpot, or bake it in the oven- either way it will pair perfectly with your cup of coffee or milk for brunch and dessert.

 Saturday morning we woke up to snow falling.

 I love snow, and so do my kids, but snow seems to make them a little bit frantic, and crazy.

 Sadly, even after four kids, I am still not a morning person, but there’s something about snow falling while sipping my piping hot cup of coffee that can make even the most chaotic morning just a little bit magical.

 Still, there was something missing, and my coffee seemed…lonely.

 So I decided to use my last can of pumpkin and make some pumpkin bread, the perfect accompaniment to any snowy morning, and another pot of coffee.

 The kids went out to play in the snow, which wasn’t even sticking, and I waited for our bread to finish baking, soaking up every stolen minute of peace and quiet.